-Struggling with impostor syndrome?
+Struggling with imposter syndrome?
 You’re not alone…

 The same goes for challenging senior stakeholders.
 It’s an integral part of our job yet so often that little voice whispers in your ear “Who are you to speak up when there are far more important and capable people in the room?”.

-Impostor syndrome is very real and can feel very crippling.
+Imposter syndrome is very real and can feel very crippling.
 Psychologists cite many reasons why people feel this way from the things we’re told about ourselves as children, to feeling different to everyone else because, for example, you’re the only woman in a room of men.

 Internal communicators also have it tough as we’re working in a profession that is commonly seen as a nice-to-have and when you’re struggling to be heard or to have an impact every single day, it starts to take its toll on your confidence.

 So how can we overcome this?

 It can be tempting to think that everyone else knows what they’re doing.
 They don’t.

 Many famous people have admitted to experiencing imposter syndrome from Maya Angelou, Tom Hanks, Sheryl Sandberg, Michelle Obama, former Starbucks CEO Howard Schultzand even Albert Einstein.